 - We have all heard that when we are speaking with someone we need to look the other person in the eye, nod and repeat back things we hear.
 This is hogwash.
 There is no reason to act like we are paying attention if we are in fact paying attention.
 Well so much for the listening skills I thought I had.

 - Don’t multitask.
 If you need to excuse yourself from the conversation then excuse yourself from the conversation.
 Think about how frustrating it is to try and speak with someone who is only partially in the conversation.
 My wife can provide many examples.

 - Don’t pontificate.
-To save you from having to look this up like I did, I will tell that the meaning for pontificate is “to express one’s opinions in a way considered annoyingly pompous and dogmatic.”
+To save you from having to look this up like I did, I will tell that the meaning of pontificate is “to express one’s opinions in a way considered annoyingly pompous and dogmatic.”
 Need I say more.

 - Enter each conversation with a sense of what you can learn.
 “Every person we will ever meet knows something that you do not know.”

 - If you don’t know, say you don’t know.
 Imagine every conversation you have is going to be part of an official record.
 It safe to say the thought of this could keep me awake at night.

 - Don’t say how you have the same experience.
 After someone tells us about an experience they had, we often feel the need to tell them our experience.
 While we may be trying to relate to them, everyone’s experiences are different and we cannot know what they are going through.